20+ STAR Interview Questions & Best Answers

 Tell me about a time you demonstrated leadership skills.

 Answer: There was a conflict between two colleagues.
 And both of them felt as though the other was lying about the situation.
 Unfortunately, no one was around when the incident occurred to help validate which one of the employees was telling the truth.
 One of them was going to be terminated.
-I made the decision to listen to the person who was being less aggressive in their delivery.
+I decided to listen to the person who was being less aggressive in their delivery.
 We ended up later finding out that the employee who was terminated was at fault.

 Tell me about a conflict you’ve had with a coworker and how you resolved it.

-Answer: During the team meeting, there was a colleague who ended up expressing some frustration with our team process.
+Answer: During the team meeting, a colleague ended up expressing some frustration with our team process.
 I wanted to make sure I was part of the solution.
 So I asked them if there was something we as a team could be doing better.
 It seemed that getting the floor and asking for their opinion helped.
 We ended up taking some of the recommendations they made.

 Tell me about a time you failed.